karaokemugen/karaokemugen-server/README.md

 This is the online server component of Karaoke Mugen.

-Check its main instance at https://kara.moe/base
+Check its main instance at https://kara.moe

 Features :

-- Publish instance IP addresses to a domain name KM Server listens to (ex. kara.moe) so people who go to kara.moe are redirected to their local network's KM App instance.
+- Allow people to browse through a karaoke database
+- Expose karaoke sessions to the public via a room code based on subdomain (like abcd.kara.moe)
 - Offer access to the karaoke database online through an API similar to KM App.
 Also serves associated files.
 - Centralize stats uploaded by Karaoke Mugen instances
 - More news at 11.